strategineer/personal-website/content/books/9780802163622/index.md

 title: Orbital
 ---

-Poetic stream of conciousness-y novel following six astronauts on a space station orbiting the Earth over one day of low earth orbits while they contemplate their lives, the world and the many people they've left behind.
+Poetic stream of consciousness-y novel following six astronauts on a space station orbiting the Earth over one day of low earth orbits while they contemplate their lives, the world and the many people they've left behind.

 <!--more-->